Robin544/Python2DGame/README.md

 # Python2DGame

-this is a 2D game in python using tkinter.
+This is a 2D game in python using tkinter.